-To state the obvious, being self-employed is really hard.
-Yes you might get to ‘be your own boss‘ but only sort of, you still have clients and people you work for just instead of one ‘boss’ to impress, you have an indefinite amount.
+Being self-employed is really hard.
+You might get to ‘be your own boss‘ but only sort of, you still have clients and people you work for just instead of one ‘boss’ to impress, you have an indefinite amount.
 You may even get to set your own schedule but then, maybe not, as you need to take the work that’s going on the dates and times it’s there, you have deadlines to meet, you’re waiting for confirmations before you can start the job properly…or maybe you’re having to pick up something really last minute!
-Sometimes I end up working a sixteen hour day when jobs clash, which is often, because most freelance creatives have several streams of income and not simply one steady thing to concentrate on.
+Sometimes I end up working a sixteen hour day when jobs clash (I remember recently a 21hr work day followed by 20hrs the next), which is often, because most freelance creatives have several streams of income to concentrate on.
 Sometimes I don’t get home from work until 5am and other times I’ll be starting work at 9am but more often than i would like to admit the ‘job’ is cancelled altogether or maybe even a no-show.
 There is no steady income.
 You don’t have a monthly wage or a yearly salary, you don’t even know what you earn until you do your taxes (Yes, I just heard your squeals of excitement, as this is infamously the most fun part of self-employment) so when it comes to getting a mortgage you are pretty screwed for a good while, no matter how good you are at saving – and a lot of us are, you have to be, tomorrow might be your last day at work for the foreseeable future before you end up trying to find a ‘normal’ job to pay the bills.
-Sure, you can plan your schedule and I’m a huge advocate for setting daily, weekly and monthly tasks that will keep you on track and space your work fairly but it’s not that simple when it comes to actually working on the tasks you’ve set.
+Sure, you can plan your schedule and I’m a huge advocate for setting daily, weekly and monthly tasks that will keep you on track but it’s not that simple when it comes to actually working on the tasks you’ve set.

 In industries like mine (I’m a photographer and DJ) you meet loads of new people, all the time, which can be amazing.
 So many new friends…acquaintances…colleagues?
 You aren’t really sure.
 Maybe just people you’ll never see again, and most of them at opposite ends of the country or even the world so that’s very probable no matter how well you get along.
 You probably work alone most of the time, no interaction and, who knows, maybe even in a onesie most days…